maximilianmbeck/vlstm_cuda/README.md

   - The maximum shared memory per block is actually given by `sharedMemPerBlockOptin`.
   - The maximum shared memory per block can be set via `cudaFuncSetAttribute(kernel,cudaFuncAttributeMaxDynamicSharedMemorySize, sharedMemorySize);``(where sharedMemorySize <= sharedMemPerBlockOptin)

-**Load from Global to Shared Memory**:
+**Memory (Global & Shared)**:

-- float4/int4 loading not working - why??
+- float4/int4 loading not working - why?? -> **SOLVED**
+  - Problem was the Shared Memory Padding < 16 bytes, which caused the float4/int4 reads and writes to be misaligned resulting in a crashing kernel.

+- How should I layout the "Chunks" Vectors in Memory.
+How much padding should I use?
+  - I do not want to "waste" too much shared memory with padding.

 ## CUDA Resources